koneeb/data_mining_ex3/code/data_mining_ex3.md

 dengue from the chosen gbm model and the actual total number of cases of dengue from the test set is shown below.

-    ## [1] 28.84149
+    ## [1] 24.57142

-Since, the RMSE for the second gbm model is the lowest out of all the models observed above, it will be utilized to create partial dependence plots for the following variables: specific\_humidity, precipitation\_amt, and tdrk\_k.
+Since, the RMSE for the random forest model is the lowest out of all the models observed above, it will be utilized to create partial dependence plots for the following variables: specific\_humidity, precipitation\_amt, and tdrk\_k.